uberspark/uberxmhf/hypapps/trustvisor/tee-sdk/doc/using-sdk.md

-single object file (.o), rewrite all symbols except for the PAL entry-point in that object file to be private, and then use a linker script to link this object file with the regular application while mapping the PAL's code and data to special page-aligned sections.
+single object file (.o), rewrite all symbols except for the PAL entry-point in that object file to be private, and then use a linker script to link this object file with the regular application while mapping the code and data of the PAL to special page-aligned sections.
 The TrustVisor back-end provides simplified functions for registering a PAL that has been built and linked this way.